This statement by Jesus has been misinterpreted due to mistranslations. Let's look at two popular versions:

 Why do such teachings insult them so?
 Because essentially, they do not love anyone but themselves.
 And they do not want to serve anyone but themselves.
 In fact, they want others to serve them.
 They want to be the big guy - the big teacher or the leader.
 They don't want to honor God.
 They want to be honored.
 This also makes them envious of anyone who is receiving honor.
 And for this reason, they cannot accept someone who is in the position of teacher as knowing more than they do.

-Just consider this verse, referring to Pilate's reflection upon those Jewish leaders who were pleading Pilate for Jesus' crucifixion:
+Just consider this verse, referring to Pilate's reflection upon those temple leaders who were pleading Pilate for Jesus' crucifixion:

 Because he knew that they had him arrested because of their enviousness.
 (Matt.
 27:18 NKJV)Those who thought they knew it all were envious of Jesus, because Jesus was a true leader and teacher.
 They were the 'dogs' and 'pigs' Jesus was referring to, and indeed, they did to Jesus just as he suggested they would do above.